FREE REGIONAL FLIGHT OFFER

 7 CHANGES TO BOOKING DETAILS BY PASSENGERS

 7.1 The Company will do its utmost to ensure that amendments requested by Passengers are accommodated, but the Company makes no guarantee that these requests will be met.
-Any change request must be made in writing by the Lead Passenger and the Company reserves the right to pass on the costs of making any such changes.
+Any change request must be made by the Lead Passenger and the Company reserves the right to pass on the costs of making any such changes.
 Passengers must be aware that charges associated with amendments are likely to increase nearer to the date of departure.

-7.2 Additional passengers or cruises may be added to a booking at any time subject to availability.
+7.2 Additional Passengers or cruises may be added to a booking at any time subject to availability.
 In each case a deposit (or full payment, as relevant) per additional Passenger will be required by the Company and all other booking conditions must be met before the new contract exists.